Red Spider Lilies and Yellow Butterflies are common in the Carolinas during the beginning of the autumn months following the fall equinox. |

 This afternoon while I was cutting my lawn -- for what will thankfully be one of the last times for this year -- I had to leave one little patch of my yard uncut to preserve the newly sprouted Red Spider Lilies (Lycoris radiata) that sprout up every late September and early October here.

-The Red Spider Lily -- named so because of its beautiful bright red color and stamens that look like spider legs -- are also referred to along the eastern coastal areas of the United States as Hurricane lilies because they often bloom after first fall hurricanes.
+The red spider lily -- named so because of its beautiful bright red color and umbels that look like spider legs -- are also referred to along the eastern coastal areas of the United States as Hurricane lilies because they often bloom after first fall hurricanes.

 The following are the photos I took of the small patch of Red Spider Lilies under the tree in my front yard: